openpnp/openpnp/Troubleshooting-Placement-Accuracy.md

 <img src="https://user-images.githubusercontent.com/4028409/40357049-463f03f6-5dbb-11e8-8aa5-d36250614689.jpg" width="300">

-Obviously the bottom vision lighting should create close to 100% reproduce-able conditions and the pipeline settings itself should be as error prone as possible.
+Obviously the bottom vision lighting should create close to 100% reproduce-able conditions and the pipeline settings itself should be as error prone as possible so something like in the above image does not happen.

 Details: https://github.com/openpnp/openpnp/wiki/CvPipeline